Last updated: July 6, 2021Regular reports can keep you on track

 Ideas of what to include in your business report template

 Here are some questions that could be asked in your business report:

 - Have I re-read my business plan for freshness this week?

-- Progress made to keep momentum?
+- What progress has been made to maintain momentum?

-- Are financial projections roughly on track for this month and is any immediate action required next week for cashflow reasons?
+- Are financial projections on track for this month and is any immediate action required next week for cashflow reasons?

 - Did I complete all routine aspects of the business correctly?

 - Any reactionary steps needed to events this week or current levels of business activity?

 Those are some rough ideas.
 It’ll be entirely dependant on what your company does and how you go about your day-to-day running.
 An e-commerce website will be quite different from someone with a side hustle trying to make an extra $100 per week.